-This metric captures the proportion of international students on campus.
+• This metric captures the proportion of international students on campus.
 International students are those whose nationality differs from the country where the institution is based.
 The metric is calculated as the total FTE number of international students divided by the total FTE number of students.
-This variable is normalised after calculation.
+This variable is normalised to account for the country population's size.